act-rules/act-rules.github.io/_rules/block-collapsible-3e12e1.md

 		</nav>

 		<div id="main">
-			<b>Three Heroes Swear Brotherhood at a Feast in the Peach Garden</b>
 			<p>
 				Unity succeeds division and division follows unity.
 One is bound to be replaced by the other after a long span of time.